dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 #### Array of objects from dictionaries

 A final statement for a dictionary is the ability to create an array with objects having the same name but present in different dictionaries.
-Consider the input of the previous example and running the following script
+Consider the input of the previous example, the first in the section `Particular stuff` and running the following script

 [](../_media/examples/zencode_cookbook/cookbook_when/when_dict_array.zen ':include :type=code gherkin')